katharina-beriault/Project_FIFA-MoneyBall_Linear_Regression/README.md

 - Dropping unnecessary columns

 ## Questions and visualization

-I performed analysis on four different topics:
+I performed an analysis on four different topics to gain more insight about the relationship of monetary values and specific indicators.
+The idea is to find out which factors make it most likely for a player to have a high wage, market value and release clause:

-- comparison value/wage/release clause for the different field positions
+- Comparison value/wage/release clause for the different field positions
-- comparison of wage for left/right foot (general VS split for different positions)
+- Comparison of wage for left/right foot (general VS split for different positions)
-- relationship of age and wage
+- Relationship of age and wage
-- comparison of club and market value
+- Comparison of club and market value

 ## Linear regression model